A Unification of Weighted and Unweighted Particle Filters: Applications

 for a fixed $t$ and $p$.
-The second constraint above comes from equation \cref{eq:PDE_dY} and $k$ must also satisfy the regularity assumptions required for \cref{thm:unifying}.
-The objective functional $\mathcal{I}$ can be interpreted as the square of the Fisher-Rao norm $\|\dot p\|_{\text{FR}}^2$ of the fictional change in the distribution corresponding to the continuity equation $\dot p + \frac{\partial}{\partial x} \big( (k-K) p \big)=0$ (here we omit the time dependence of $k,K$ and the dot relates to a fictional time associated with the flow of the fixed vector field $k-K$).
+The second constraint above comes from \cref{eq:PDE_dY}, and $k$ must also satisfy the regularity assumptions required for \cref{thm:unifying}.
+The objective functional $\mathcal{I}$ can be interpreted as the square of the Fisher--Rao norm $\|\dot p\|_{\text{FR}}^2$ of the fictional change in the distribution corresponding to the continuity equation $\dot p + \frac{\partial}{\partial x} \big( (k-K) p \big)=0$ (here we omit the time dependence of $k,K$ and the dot relates to a fictional time associated with the flow of the fixed vector field $k-K$).
 This contrasts with the use of the infinitesimal Wasserstein-2 or Otto's norm $\|\dot p\|_{W_2}^2=\int (k(x)-K(x))^2p(x)dx$ (see \cite{Lott2008}).
 As an example, we consider the case when $\mathcal{K}$ is the set of constant functions.
-In this case, the minimization of $\|\dot p\|_{W_2}^2$ over $\mathcal{K}$ gives rise to the standard constant gain approximation in the FPF (\cite{FPF2016}, Example 2 and Remark 5), and analogously, the problem \eqref{eq:gain_variational} admits a simple analytical solution, which we present in the proposition below and we call Fisher-optimal constant gain for the aforementioned reasons.
+In this case, the minimization of $\|\dot p\|_{W_2}^2$ over $\mathcal{K}$ gives rise to the standard constant gain approximation in the FPF (see \cite[Example 2 and Remark 5]{FPF2016}), and analogously, the problem \eqref{eq:gain_variational} admits a simple analytical solution, which we present in the proposition below and call Fisher-optimal constant gain for the aforementioned reasons.